 Example: By using an app called Dr Now, patients can make a video call to reach their physicians from any place

 We’d like to highlight some of the use cases from our experience in creating mobile applications: from Dosages calculators for physicians to perform quick calculations and offline time-saving tools to medical reference apps for pharma representatives with education materials.

 Viseven expertise covers a wide bunch of mHealth apps development, no matter whom they’re designed for – physicians, patients or pharma representatives.
 Each kind of an app is targeted to solve a specific challenge, such as: reaching a higher level of personalization, straightening patients’ awareness and adherence or providing better education opportunities to field and sales forces.

 Innovations in digital mHealth technologies help to augment clinical efficiency, provide accurate diagnosis and help pharma brands stand out.
 Healthcare application development contains business analysis, UI/UX design, backend, app development and quality assurance.
 When it comes to operating systems, Android and iOS are still the most popular ones.
 However, Android remains the lead platform for mobile health applications development.

 Interested in adding mobile applications to your multichannel marketing strategy?
-No matter what kind of an app you’d like to launch, Viseven team of specialists have a wide expertise in developing over 50+ mobile apps for iOS and Android, as well as in iOS, Android, PhoneGap, React Native, AngularJS, Ionic, Firebase technologies, providing both native and hybrid mobile app services to our customers.
+No matter what kind of an app you’d like to launch, Viseven team of specialists has wide expertise in developing over 50+ mobile apps for iOS and Android, as well as in iOS, Android, PhoneGap, React Native, AngularJS, Ionic, Firebase technologies, providing both native and hybrid mobile app services to our customers.
 Ask our expert if you want to find out how mobile apps implementation helps to create a successful patient-HCPs-pharma collaboration.